All I Really Want to Do: Cher version

-"All I Really Want to Do" is Cher's debut single.
+"All I Really Want to Do" is the debut single by American singer and actress Cher.
 Released in June 1965, it reached number 15 on the Billboard Hot 100 chart and number 9 on Record Retailer magazine's singles chart.
 Cher's recording of the song also charted in several other countries during 1965.
-Cher's version was involved in a chart battle with the Byrds' recording of "All I Really Want to Do" when both versions entered the Billboard Hot 100 during the same week.
+Cher's version was involved in a chart battle with the Byrds' recording of "All I Really Want to Do" when both versions entered the Billboard Hot 100 the week ending June 26.

 Background and release

 The initial idea to cover the song came when Cher heard the Byrds perform it during their pre-fame residency at Ciro's nightclub on the Sunset Strip in March 1965.
 This caused a minor controversy when it was alleged by the Byrds and their management that Cher and her husband, Sonny Bono, had taped one of the Byrds' appearances at Ciro's without permission, in order to utilize some of the band's material for their own releases.
 However, Cher's version is, in fact, quite different from the Byrds' recording and lacks the Beatlesque bridge that remained unique to their version.
-In her version, Cher imitates Sonny on alternating lines of the song, to make it sound like a Sonny and Cher song.
-Ultimately, Cher's cover was the more successful in the U.S., reaching the Billboard top 20, while the Byrds' single faltered at number 40.
+Cher sang her cover on the music television program American Bandstand on June 12, 1965.
+Her cover was the more successful in the U.S., reaching the Billboard top 20, while the Byrds' single faltered at number 40.
 The reverse was true in the UK, where the Byrds' single reached number 4.